wikimedia/wikimedia-discovery-prince/tab_documentation/languages_visited.md

 By far, the English Wikipedia is the most visited one.
 Majority of the traffic to EnWiki is from Portal visitors searching (consistently >50% and as high as 70%), while *primary link* clicks account for 30-40% of the traffic to EnWiki from the Portal.

+## Outages and notes

+- **A**: Languages visited data backfilled
+    1. The data we used for a retrospective study of Portal deployments started on 16 November 2016, although there were filters applied to the data used in the analysis.
+Specifically, known spiders were excluded and only data from the first 10 visits per session was kept for data storage space reasons.
+    2. When we began work on this part of the dashboard, we could only backfill data from 2016-05-10 due to the 90-day restriction our event logging system has.
+Therefore, we had to use the previously saved (slightly filtered) data to backfill visited language counts from November 16th to May 9th.
+We checked how the filtered data (post May 10th) compared to the unfiltered data and some counts were off by 1-8 clicks, hence why we are noting the difference here.

 ## Questions, bug reports, and feature suggestions

 For technical, non-bug questions, [email Mikhail](mailto:mpopov@wikimedia.org?subject=Dashboard%20Question).
 If you experience a bug or notice something wrong or have a suggestion, [open a ticket in Phabricator](https://phabricator.wikimedia.org/maniphest/task/create/?projects=Discovery) in the Discovery board or [email Deb](mailto:deb@wikimedia.org?subject=Dashboard%20Question).